At Florida Detox®, We Specialize in Methadone Detox

 Methadone Detox is only the first step of our addiction treatment.
 A Drug Detox is worthless if you relapse.
 Through treating 7000 addicted patients, we have learned that Detox and Counseling are not enough to prevent relapse – we must optimize your brain function.
 This requires quickly healing drug-induced brain damage while simultaneously correcting drug-induced deficiencies of brain neurotransmitters and hormones.

 Dr. Sponaugle has designed a Brain and Body Wellness Program that uses all natural, intravenous amino acid and toxin removal therapy that can accomplish significant brain healing in weeks.
 Our scientific addiction treatment will optimize your brain chemistry and stop your Methadone craving.
 You will no longer need Methadone to calm your anxious brain.

-Dr. Rick Sponaugle is the most experienced methadone rapid detox physician in America.
+Dr. Rick Sponaugle is the most experienced methadone detox physician in America.
 The Florida Detox® team has performed methadone detox on thousands of patients.

 Safest Methadone Detox

 Dr. Sponaugle and the Florida Detox® team have a 14 year safety record of performing painless methadone detox.
-Safety should be you primary concern when choosing a rapid detox center for methadone detox.
+Safety should be you primary concern when choosing a detox center for methadone detox.